 The logbook loan lender would not need to go to court to repossess your car, assuming the bill of sale has been registered.

 If your vehicle is sold

-If the amount it is sold for is less than the amount you owe, you will still be liable to pay the shortfall.
+If the amount it is sold for is less than the amount you owe, you’ll still be liable to pay the shortfall.

 A logbook loan company can take you to court to get this money back.